dinislamweb/making_team/README.md

 # Team Maker App

-A command-line Python application to help you form teams from a list of players, with interactive player management and fair, random assignment.
+A Python application (CLI and GUI) to help you form teams from a list of players, with interactive player/team management and fair, random assignment.

 ## Features
-- Input the total number of players and their names
+- Input the total number of players and their names (auto-formatted: each word capitalized)
 - Edit player names interactively
-- Specify the number of teams and their names
+- Specify the number of teams and their names (auto-formatted: each word capitalized)
 - Select which players to include in each lottery round
 - Randomly and fairly assign selected players to teams, repeating until all are assigned
 - Undo the last lottery round if needed
 - Clear, visually separated final team assignments
+- **GUI version (Tkinter):**
+  - Modern, colorful, and responsive interface
+  - Centered, visually appealing menus and dialogs
+  - Click team names to view player lists
+  - Save team assignments to a file

 ## How to Use
+### CLI Version
 1. **Run the app:**
    ```bash
    python team.py